iouzouno/torque-ec2-demo/README.md

 Steps Performed

 1. Install Torque Agent
-	•	Logged into Torque dashboard and navigated to Agents.
+	•	Logged into the Torque dashboard and navigated to Agents.
 	•	Installed a Kubernetes-based Torque agent in AWS EKS.
 	•	Verified the agent status in Torque UI (green and connected).